thephpleague/commonmark/README.md

 // <h1>Hello World!</h1>
 ```

-Or if you want Github-Flavored Markdown, use the `GithubFlavoredMarkdownConverter` class instead:
+Or if you want GitHub-Flavored Markdown, use the `GithubFlavoredMarkdownConverter` class instead:

 ```php
 use League\CommonMark\GithubFlavoredMarkdownConverter;